 As a substitute instructor, I’ve prepared and presented lectures for Masters students on several topics in plasma physics (e.g., some of the many waves, MHD equilibria and energy principle, etc.).
 On more than one occasion, my notes were later the recommended reference when someone else taught the material in a subsequent year.

 As part of a series of plasma physics talks at Nerd Nites around the world (a.k.a.
 Global Plasma Month), I offered a few highlights of what makes plasmas such fascinating and challenging research subjects, with applications that include laboratory astrophysics, positron accumulation, and fusion energy (slides).

-On a number of different occasions, I have gotten to speak to speak to grade-school and high-school students, typically to augment their instructors’ lesson plans or otherwise provide examples of science in action.
+On a number of different occasions, I have gotten to speak to grade-school and high-school students, typically to augment their instructors’ lesson plans or otherwise provide examples of science in action.
 Topics have ranged from “what Bessel functions are actually good for” (given to advanced high schoolers studying multivariable calculus) to explaining microgravity to second graders.